sarabsethi/audioset_soundscape_feats_sethi2019/calc_audioset_feats/README.md

 # Calculating acoustic features of your audio data.

 This is heavily based on the official VGGish documentation at https://github.com/tensorflow/models/tree/master/research/audioset/vggish.
+The main changes are

+* Allow analysis of .mp3 files as well as .wav format (using librosa)
+* Provide a convenient wrapper around the Tensorflow implementation in `AudiosetAnalysis.py`.
+See `test_calc_features.py` for an example of how to use it.

 We will cover everything you need to install dependencies etc and start extracting audio features from your data.
-Please ensure you have [Anaconda](https://www.anaconda.com/) installed before starting
+Please ensure you have [Anaconda](https://www.anaconda.com/) installed before starting.

 ### 1. Create a new python 3 conda environment